VectorDBCloud/Community/README.md

 # Welcome to Vector Database Cloud

 Welcome to the official GitHub organization for Vector Database Cloud!
-This is the central place for our open-source projects, joining beta test program, community discussions, andreporting bugs, requesting features, viewing our platform roadmap, make contributions and engaging with our community.
+This is the central place for our open-source projects, joining the beta test program, community discussions, reporting bugs, requesting features, viewing our platform roadmap, making contributions, and engaging with our community.

 ## What We Offer

-Vector Database Cloud provides one-click deployment of popular vector databases including Qdrant, Milvus, ChromaDB, and Pgvector on cloud.
+Vector Database Cloud provides one-click deployment of popular vector databases including Qdrant, Milvus, ChromaDB, and Pgvector on the cloud.
 Our platform ensures a secure API, a comprehensive customer dashboard, efficient vector search, and real-time monitoring.

 ## Table of Contents